stenskjaer/samewords/README.md

 It is very unclear which of three instances of "a" the note refers to.

-[Reledmac](https://www.ctan.org/pkg/reledmac) is a high quality package for LaTeX that facilitates typesetting of critical editions of prime quality.
+[Reledmac](https://www.ctan.org/pkg/reledmac) is a great LaTeX package that facilitates typesetting critical editions of prime quality.
 It already provides facilities for disambiguating identical words, but it requires the creator of the critical text to manually mark all potential instances of ambiguous references manually. *Samewords* automates this step for the editor.

 ## Note